 Travel insurance for over 70s

 Travel insurance prices for over 70s can vary.
-Many insurers increase premiums again at this age limit, and many standard insurers don’t tend to cover people in their 70s.
-Nimble Fins data shows the average cost of single trip travel insurance for the age group is:
+Many insurers increase premiums again at this age limit, and many standard insurers don't tend to cover people in their 70s.
+Nimble Fins data shows the average cost of single trip cover for the age group is:

-It is a good idea to look for specialist travel insurance if you’re over 70.
-You’ll end up paying a lot less and have peace of mind that the policy will work for you.
-Specialist travel insurance for over 70s has more comprehensive cover for medical needs.
-These tailored policies often cover pre-existing conditions and any medical needs you might have.
-For example, they can cover the cost of medicine if you forget your prescription or ran out of pills.
+It is a good idea to look for specialist travel insurance if you're over 70.
+You'll end up paying a lot less and have peace of mind that the policy will work for you.
+In addition, specialist travel insurance for over 70s has more comprehensive cover for medical needs.
+These tailored policies often cover pre-existing conditions and any healthcare needs you might have.
+For example, they can cover the cost of medicine if you forget your prescription or run out of pills.

 Travel insurance for over 80s

 Travel insurance for over 80s can be tricky to find.
-Your options are more limited at this age, but you can still find good options.
-According to Nimble Fins, the average cost of a single trip travel insurance for over 80s can cost:
+Your choices are more limited at this age, but you can still find good options.
+According to Nimble Fins, the average cost of single trip travel insurance for over 80s is:

 However, your travel insurance will offer more comprehensive cover to meet your medical needs.
 The premiums tend to be higher, but you can find affordable options if you search for a specialist policy.
-In addition, specialist insurance will make it easier to cover things like mobility equipment.
+In addition, specialist insurance will make it easier to cover things like mobility gadgets or serious medical conditions.

 Your specialist travel insurance could also include travel companions.
 You could include family or friends as travel companions if certain conditions are met.
-If you need to travel with a carer, this can help keep your travel costs down.
+For example, if you need to travel with a carer, this can help keep your travel costs down.